 - 1. A fine-grain grid of streets and blocks is fundamental to the vision for the Bernard KDA.
 The street network and block structure shown on Schedule 4 to this Secondary Plan has been planned to: - a.
 Introduce more options for moving around the area with less reliance upon Yonge Street; - b.
 Create shorter, more pedestrian-oriented blocks that provide logical and direct connections within the Bernard KDA and between the area and the surrounding Neighbourhood through the provision of pedestrian and cycling connections and new public streets to support active transportation and transit use; - c.
 Support access to the bus rapid transit stations; - d.
 Ensure connectivity and permeability within the Bernard KDA and to the adjacent Neighbourhood; - e.
-Minimize walking distances between the retail, commercial, office, major office and community uses within the Bernard KDA and the surrounding Neighbourhood; and - f.
-Minimize access onto arterial streets to maximize their efficiency. - 2.
-Transportation demand management (TDM) will be critical to achieve a balanced transportation system in the Bernard KDA that provides and promotes attractive alternatives to the automobile.
-Section 12.4.3 of this Secondary Plan outlines the approaches the Town shall utilize to implement TDM, in cooperation with York Region and landowners. - 3.
+Minimize walking distances between the retail, commercial, office, major office and community uses within the Bernard KDA and the surrounding Neighbourhood; - f.
+Minimize vehicular access onto arterial streets to maximize their efficiency; and - g.
+Ensure vehicular interconnections between blocks to connect to public roadways to maximize their efficiency, where appropriate. - 2.
+Transportation demand management (TDM) will be critical to achieve a balanced transportation system in the Bernard KDA that provides and promotes attractive modes of travel other than the automobile.
+Section 12.4.3 of this Secondary Plan outlines the approaches the City shall utilize to implement TDM, in cooperation with York Region and landowners. - 3.
 The street network shown on Schedule 4 to this Secondary Plan has been evaluated as it relates to the projected population and employment outlined in Section 12.1.1 of this Secondary Plan.
-While the proposed street network, coupled with TDM strategies and other transit initiatives, is sufficient to keep pace with the projected population and employment growth, further studies may be required to address area-specific or site specific transportation issues.
+While the planned Regional road improvements and proposed street network, coupled with TDM strategies and other transit initiatives, is sufficient to keep pace with the projected population and employment growth, a development proponent may be required to monitor traffic conditions and modal splits, to prepare detailed studies to address area-specific or site specific transportation issues.